 WDC intends to dispose of the 28,827,787 shares of our common stock registered hereby through one or more exchanges of our common stock for WDC debt, unless it selects another method of distribution.
-If WDC disposes of shares of our common stock through a debt-for-equity exchange, WDC intends to deliver such shares to one or more affiliates of one or more third party lenders that hold certain indebtedness of WDC, each of which we refer to, in such role, as a "debt-for-equity exchange party."
+WDC expects that any such debt-for-equity exchange would be effected to satisfy outstanding indebtedness under that certain Amended and Restated Loan Agreement, dated as of January 7, 2022, among WDC, JPMorgan Chase Bank, N.A., as administrative agent, and the lenders party thereto (as amended, the "Credit Agreement"), which governs WDC's \$2.51 billion Term Loan A-3 and revolving credit facility maturing in January 2027.
+In any such debt-for-equity exchange, WDC intends to deliver such shares to one or more affiliates of one or more third party lenders under the Credit Agreement, each of which we refer to, in such role, as a "debt-for-equity exchange party."
 In connection therewith, WDC and such debt-for-equity exchange party will enter into an exchange agreement with respect to such shares.
 The debt-for-equity exchange party, and not WDC or us, will receive the proceeds from the sale of the shares in any such offering.
 However, as a result of exchanging the shares of our common stock with the debt-for-equity exchange party prior to any offering, WDC may be deemed to be a selling stockholder in such offering solely for U.S. federal securities law purposes.
 We refer to any such exchange between WDC and the debt-for-equity exchange parties as the "debt-for-equity exchange."
-In the event WDC consummates a debt-for-equity exchange, the debt-for-equity exchange will occur on the settlement date of the applicable offering immediately prior to, and its consummation will be a condition to, the settlement of the selling stockholder's sale of the shares to the underwriters' sale of the shares to prospective investors in such offering.
+In the event WDC consummates a debt-for-equity exchange, the debt-for-equity exchange will occur on the settlement date of the applicable offering immediately prior to, and its consummation will be a condition to, the settlement of the selling stockholder's sale of the shares to the underwriters in such offering.
+As a result, the consummation of such debt-for-equity exchange will also ultimately be a condition to the settlement of the underwriters' sale of the shares to prospective investors in such offering.
 Alternatively, if market and general economic conditions do not support such exchanges, WDC may transfer such shares to holders of WDC common stock as dividends or in exchange for outstanding shares of WDC common stock.